x-yield/performance/docs/custom.md

 	// Standard imports.
 	fs := afero.NewOsFs()
 	coreimport.Import(fs)
-	// May not be imported, if you don't need http guns and etc. phttp.Import(fs)
+	// May not be imported, if you dont need http guns and etc. phttp.Import(fs)

 	// Custom imports.
 Integrate your custom types into configuration system.